Kiwari-Labs/besu-blueprint/docs/stateful-precompiled-contract.md

 ### Appendix

 **Virtual Processor** definition A virtual processor is a representation of a physical processor core to the operating system of a logical partition that uses shared processors.
-**Co-Processor** definition a microprocessor designed to supplement the capabilities of the primary processor.
+**Coprocessor** definition a microprocessor designed to supplement the capabilities of the primary processor.
 **EVM** definition Ethereum Virtual Machine
 **Gas** definition transaction costs on the Ethereum blockchain or other blockchain that borrowing the concept.
 **Hex** definition Hexadecimal